Parkland students have used social media to take back the internet — and the gun control debate

 The students have spoken publicly and received plenty of TV airtime to spread their message, but it's on social media — most notably Twitter — where they're most effective in pushing back against pro-gun activists.

-"The students on Twitter have been a wonderful counterpoint to what we have seen as this machine of right wing propaganda," said Jen Golbeck, a professor at the University of Maryland's College of Information Studies.
+"The students on Twitter have been a wonderful counterpoint to what we have seen as this machine of right-wing propaganda," said Jen Golbeck, an associate professor at the University of Maryland's College of Information Studies.

 That includes firing back at conspiracy theorists claiming the students are paid crises actors.

-"They are willing to call people out and say, 'How dare you say that.
-I have a platform and a right to ask these questions,'" said Golbeck.
+"They are willing to call people out and say: 'How dare you say that.
+I have a platform and a right to ask these questions,'" Golbeck said.

 When conspiracy theorists claimed Hogg and other students were "crisis actors" pretending to have been in the school, Parkland students whipped out their yearbooks and took video and pictures to show proof.

-When conservative pundit Dinesh D'Souza commented on a photo of upset students after Florida lawmakers voted down a bill to ban assault weapons, remarking that it was the "worst news since their parents told them to get summer jobs," survivor Sarah Chadwick responded.
+When the conservative pundit Dinesh D'Souza commented on a photo of upset students after Florida lawmakers voted down a bill to ban assault weapons, remarking that it was the "worst news since their parents told them to get summer jobs," survivor Sarah Chadwick responded:

-"They are doing what I think people who find themselves suddenly thrust into the spotlight do.
-They use the tools they have in front of them to speak out," Littau said.
+Littau, the journalism professor, said the students were doing "what I think people who find themselves suddenly thrust into the spotlight do."

+"They use the tools they have in front of them to speak out," he said.
 "But with this group, they are inherently wired to think about it in terms of digital communication."

 Conspiracy theories about the students had begun to circulate on social media in recent days, seeking to undermine their credibility.